-The SLC EDI and Belonging Task Force has developed the College’s first Equity Census and invites all SLC members (students, staff, faculty, administration, both part-time and full time at all of our campuses to share information about themselves especially related to equity and belonging.
+The SLC EDI and Belonging Task Force developed the College’s first Equity Census, which invited all SLC members (students, staff, faculty, administration, both part-time and full time at all of our campuses to share information about themselves especially related to equity and belonging.

 The SLC Equity Census is a voluntary, anonymous, demographic data collection initiative that involves a set of questions, all of which are voluntary and include a "prefer not to answer" response option.

 The 2021 Census is now closed.
 We thank everyone who completed and participated in this important survey.

 The participation of every SLC member will be important in helping to:

 - Achieve an accurate profile of who we are and how representative we are of the Canadian workforce

 - Identify areas where changes in policies, practices, and systems are likely to be most effective in achieving fairness and equity in access and recruitment, classroom climate, workplace climate, and more

 - Pinpoint where we need to eliminate barriers that limit or exclude equity-seeking groups (Indigenous Peoples, persons with disabilities, members of racialized/visible minorities, women, and LGBTQ2S+ communities) from opportunities that should be open to all members of our community